An Intimate Voyage Through the Fabled Inside Passage of Southeast Alaska

 Day 3: Petersburg

-As we cruise toward Le Conte Bay, we often spot humpback whales, which frequently entertain us by breaching and spy-hopping.
-Weather permitting, we'll have the opportunity to kayak among the ice that has calved off LeConte Glacier.
+Cruising toward Le Conte Bay, you may spot humpback whales, which frequently entertain us by breaching and spy-hopping.
+Weather permitting, you'll have the opportunity to kayak among icebergs and shards that have calved off the LeConte Glacier.
 Or, choose an optional flightseeing trip via floatplane or helicopter over the glacier for a thrilling aerial perspective, with views into the deep crevasses.
 There's also a chance to hike on forest trails, accompanied by the ship's natural history staff.
-Later, we visit Petersburg on Mitkof Island, a town of 3,500 that was founded over a century ago by Norwegian fishermen.
-The waters here are rich in crab, shrimp and pink, or humpback, salmon.
-This evening we'll have a visit from a local fishing family who will share stories of their life in Petersburg.
-The ship remains at the dock until we’re called to dinner, featuring the catch of the day.
+Later, visit Petersburg on Mitkof Island, a town of 3,500 founded over a century ago by Norwegian fishermen.
+The waters here are rich in crab, shrimp

 Day 4: Frederick Sound / Chatham Strait